-- A student who has a special immigrant visa that has been granted status under Section 1244 of Public Law 110-181 or under Public Law 109-163, or is a refugee admitted to the United States under Section 1157 of Title 8 of the United States Code, and who, upon entering the United States, settled in California, shall be exempt from paying the nonresident tuition fee required by Education Code Section 76140 for the length of time he/she lives in this state up to the minimum time necessary to become a resident. - A student who has not been an adult resident of California for more than one year and is the dependent child of a California resident parent (Adult Dependent Child of California Resident) shall be entitled to resident classification until the student has resided in California the minimum time necessary to become a resident so long as continuous attendance is maintained at the college.
-Thereafter, such student must meet the requirements for establishing residency - The student must be an adult natural or adopted child of a California resident who has satisfied the one-year waiting period requirement; - The student is a dependent for income tax purposes of that California resident, or evidence is provided that the student is currently dependent on parent who is a California resident, even though the student had previously been claimed for income tax purposes by a parent who resided outside of California. - o The student must not have lived in California for more than one year. - o The student must maintain continuous attendance at the college.
+- A student who has not been an adult resident of California for more than one year and is the dependent child of a California resident parent (Adult Dependent Child of California Resident) shall be entitled to resident classification until the student has resided in California the minimum time necessary to become a resident so long as continuous attendance is maintained at the college.
+Thereafter, such student must meet the requirements for establishing residency. - The student must be an adult natural or adopted child of a California resident who has satisfied the one-year waiting period requirement. - The student is a dependent for income tax purposes of that California resident, or evidence is provided that the student is currently dependent on parent who is a California resident, even though the student had previously been claimed for income tax purposes by a parent who resided outside of California. - ⊖ The student must not have lived in California for more than one year. - The student must maintain continuous attendance at the college.